Extend Volume C Drive

 3. Extend C Drive in Partition Software when any partition has free space

-We'll try to fix the above problem with Macrorit Disk Partition Expert, so the situation now turns into: Can't Delete D Drive and E Drive, still no USB Drives or cloud drives for backups.
-Every partition is full except F Drive with 20G free space, OK, let's begin after you downloaded Macrorit Disk Partition Expert, steps to extend C Drive are:
+We'll try to fix the above problem with Macrorit Partition Expert, so the situation now turns into: Can't Delete D Drive and E Drive, still no USB Drives or cloud drives for backups.
+Every partition is full except F Drive with 20G free space, OK, let's begin after you downloaded Macrorit Partition Expert, steps to extend C Drive are:

 For advanced and business users, we also support:

 - In Partition Expert, click F partition first;

 - Drag the left handle to shrink F Drive; click OK;

 - Click E Drive, repeat step 2, and move partition E to the end;